wcarmon/docs/rust/lifetimes.md

 # What are they?

 1. Lifetimes are a performance & safety optimization
-1. without lifetime, we have to ...
+1. Without lifetimes, we must ...
-    1. Copy: which is safe, but slower
+    1. copy: which is safe, but slower
-    2. Ignore: which is fast, but unsafe
+    2. ignore lifetimes: which is fast, but unsafe (concurrent mutability, use after free, etc)
-    3. Manually choose from the options above at every point and manually reason about safety and performance
+    3. manually choose from the 2 options above, at every point, and manually reason about both safety and performance
 1. Think: `... must outlive ...`